ckswilliams/modOpenREM/docs/install-offline.rst

 *******************************

 In order to carry out an offline installation you will need to download the OpenREM package and dependencies.
-The instructions below should work for downloading on any operating system, as long as you have Python 2.7 and a reasonably up to date version of pip installed.
+The instructions below should work for downloading on any operating system, as long as you have Python 2.7 (version 2.7.9 or later) and a reasonably up to date version of pip installed.

 If you have trouble when installing the Python packages due to incorrect architecture, you may need to either download on a Windows system similar to the server (matching 32-bit/64-bit), or to download the files from